 A mezzaluna is a type of knife with a thick, curved blade (its name means “half-moon” in Italian).
 It most often has a single blade, but some models have two or even three blades.
 More traditional versions feature a handle at each end, but modern designs often feature a single handle or no handle at all.
 A mezzaluna knife is used with a rhythmic back-and-forth rocking motion to quickly reduce food to an even mince.
 They’re typically used for finely chopping and mincing herbs, aromatics, and vegetables, but they can also be used for cutting cheese, nuts, chocolate, and meat.

-In Italy, mezzaluna knives are traditionally used for making soffritto or pesto but these days, with multiple modernized versions available, their uses have expanded.
+In Italy, mezzaluna knives are traditionally used for making soffritto or pesto, but these days, with multiple modernized versions available, their uses have expanded.
 Very large, single-blade models are even used for slicing pizza.
-For home cooks without professional-level knife skills, they're a great way to get even and consistent results more quickly and safely and without the need for a bulky, pricey food processor.
+For home cooks without professional-level knife skills, the mezzaluna is a great way to get even and consistent results more quickly, safely, and without the need for a bulky, pricey food processor.
 Double-handled models offer a sharp chopping blade while eliminating the risk of accidentally cutting yourself.
-Here are our picks for the best mezzaluna knives currently available.

 This classic, made-in-Italy mezzaluna from an established, family-owned kitchen supply business features a 9.5-inch stainless-steel blade with twin handles in smooth, shaped beechwood.
 It can be used in either a traditional back-and-forth rocking motion or an up-and-down chopping motion for mincing and chopping foods faster and more evenly than with a chef’s knife.